ToshioCP/Gtk4-tutorial/gfm/sec7.md

 If you give arguments, an error will occur.

 The flag `G_APPLICATION_HANDLES_OPEN` is the second simplest option.
-It allows arguments but only files.
+It allows arguments but only filenames.
-The application assumes all the arguments are filenames.

 ~~~C
 app = gtk_application_new ("com.github.ToshioCP.tfv3", G_APPLICATION_HANDLES_OPEN);